United States Navy SEAL selection and training: Basic Underwater Demolition/SEAL (BUD/S) Training (24 weeks)

-BUD/S Orientation (3 weeks)
+Pre-BUD/S or BUD/S Orientation (2 weeks)

-BUD/S Orientation, previously known as Indoctrination, is a three-week course that introduces candidates to the Naval Special Warfare Center and the BUD/S lifestyle.
+Pre-BUD/S or BUD/S Orientation, previously known as Indoctrination (Indoc), is a two-week course that introduces candidates to the Naval Special Warfare Center and the BUD/S lifestyle.
 Navy SEAL instructors introduce candidates to BUD/S physical training, the obstacle course, swimming and other unique training aspects.
-This part of training is designed to prepare candidates for day one of the first phase.
+This part of training is designed to prepare candidates for day one of First Phase.

 Phase 1: Physical conditioning (7 weeks)

 The first phase of BUD/S assesses SEAL candidates in physical conditioning, water competency, teamwork, and mental tenacity.

 Physical conditioning phase utilizes daily running, swimming, calisthenics, and grows harder as the weeks progress.
 Candidates are also divided into "boat crews" consisting of six to seven people with one small inflatable boat known as an IBS, and must paddle out from the shore, through the surf zone, and back again.
-Candidates participate in weekly 4 mi timed runs in boots and pants (now changed to shorts and sneakers) and timed obstacle courses, swim distances up to two miles wearing fins in the ocean and learn small boat seamanship.
+Candidates participate in weekly 4 mi timed runs in shorts and sneakers (previously in boots and pants) and timed obstacle courses, swim distances up to two miles wearing fins in the ocean and learn small boat seamanship.
 Candidates that consistently do not meet specified time requirements for running and swimming tests are dropped from training.

 The first three weeks of basic conditioning phase prepares candidates for the fourth week, known as "Hell Week".
 During Hell Week, candidates participate in five and a half days of continuous training.
 Each candidate sleeps at most four hours during the entire week, runs more than 200 mi, and does physical training for more than 20 hours per day.
 Candidates are not restricted from meals and are fed breakfast, lunch and dinner.
 The remaining three weeks involve the acquisition of various methods of conducting hydrographic surveys and creating a hydrographic chart while still participating in timed runs and swim tests.

 Because of its particularly challenging requirements, many candidates begin questioning their decision to come to BUD/S during First Phase, with a significant number deciding to Drop on Request (DOR).
 The tradition of DOR consists of dropping one's helmet liner next to a pole with a brass ship's bell attached to it and ringing the bell three times.

 On 4 February 2022, shortly after completing the fourth week of training, also known as "Hell Week", two sailors began to "complain of symptoms" and were immediately taken to a local hospital.
 One sailor was pronounced dead after arriving, though no cause of death was reported.
 The second sailor was admitted in stable condition, but there was no cause of apparent illness or injury that was reported.